 , at any point when you are able to drop your Medicare Advantage plan -- such as if you drop your Medicare Advantage plan during the AEP

 or during the MA-OEP

-(see: Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare, CMS
+(further reference: Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare, CMS)

 "Can I join a Medicare Supplement if I already have a Medicare Advantage plan?